TheYk98/TheYk98/README.md

 ### ⚡ I'm Yukesh Kumar, an engineer who solves problems with a bit of code .
-Hit me up for music and sports , I'm pretty sure you'd impressed on my passion towards 'em as well !
+Hit me up for music and sports , I'm pretty sure you'd impressed about my passion towards 'em as well !

 # 💼 I Chose to work for:
 ## Bytedance - Software Engineer II(Financial Engineering)